EmilFattakhov/subspace-docs/docs/developers/general-information.md

 Moreover, Solidity comes with safety features, such as a strong type system and control structures, which help prevent bugs.
 It also provides a variety of built-in functions for performing operations like cryptographic hashing, signature verification, and address checking, making it easier to write secure code.

 The popularity of Solidity is primarily due to its design for Ethereum, the leading smart contract platform.
-As Ethereum gained traction for decentralized applications (dApps) and Initial Coin Offerings (ICOs), Solidity became the go-to language for writing smart contracts for these applications.
+As Ethereum gained traction for decentralized applications (dApps), Solidity became the go-to language for writing smart contracts for these applications.
 Furthermore, its resemblance to widely-used languages like JavaScript and C++ helped its adoption amongst developers.

 Lastly, Solidity is continually evolving with frequent updates, new features, and improvements that address the unique needs of blockchain development.
 This responsive development and the thriving community around it further solidifies its position as the leading language for smart contract development.